djoslin0/sm64ex-coop/README.md

 [Instructions on how to play are available on the wiki.](https://github.com/djoslin0/sm64ex-coop/wiki/How-to-Play)

 - The easiest way is to download [coop-compiler](https://github.com/coop-compiler/coop-compiler/releases/latest/download/coop-compiler.exe)
+- There's also another way of downloading coop and that is by compiling with SM64PcBuilder2 But it's complicated to setup.

 ## Goal (accomplished)
 Create a mod for the PC port where multiple people can play together online.